dogweather/forkful/content/en/powershell/data-formats-and-serialization/working-with-json.md

   \ parsing (reading) and generating (writing) JSON data, a common format for data\u2026"
 lastmod: '2024-03-13T22:45:00.303574-06:00'
 model: gpt-4-0125-preview
-summary: "PowerShell's integration with JSON (JavaScript Object Notation) is about\
-  \ parsing (reading) and generating (writing) JSON data, a common format for data\u2026"
+summary: PowerShell's integration with JSON (JavaScript Object Notation) is about parsing (reading) and generating (writing) JSON data, a common format for data exchange on the web.
 title: Working with JSON
 weight: 38
 ---